 Pyelonephritis is the most common nonobstetric cause of hospitalization during pregnancy.

 Pregnant women with pyelonephritis are hospitalized for evaluation and treatment, primarily with urine culture plus sensitivities, IV antibiotics (eg, a 3rd-generation cephalosporin with or without an aminoglycoside), antipyretics, and hydration.
-Oral antibiotics specific to the causative organism are begun 24 to 48 h after fever resolves and continued to complete the whole course of antibiotic therapy, usually 7 to 10 days.
+Oral antibiotics specific to the causative organism are begun 24 to 48 hours after fever resolves and continued to complete the whole course of antibiotic therapy, usually 7 to 10 days.

 Prophylactic antibiotics (eg, nitrofurantoin, trimethoprim/sulfamethoxazole) with periodic urine cultures are continued for the rest of the pregnancy.